Kros-s/Flash-Academy/README.md

 Project is divided into 2 Views, a profile view and a tweet view which will show a tweet, it will also load the content mendia present on it and display over a LinkedView

+# Notes
 For the dependency i'm not using a strategics like Service Locator, Factory or Interactor, this is considering that the way that i'm implementing allow me
 this:

 * Allow me to avoid inyect a dependency over a layer where is not valid to use it
+* It also works as a Interactor but without making this one an extra dependency
+* Signature method allows to move all logic related to how to create dependencies into an isolated item
+* Allows me to have some private dependencies to be completly hidden from outside, it also allows to any object handle its own `inyect` logic